Keyboard shortcuts

 Mutation Testing in Rust by Nicolas Fränkel

-Nicolas explains how to use cargo-mutants in Rust.
-He does this by setting up an example Rust project, and running it against it.
-In the process, he discovers a missed mutation test in cargo-mutants and creates a pull request for it.
-He shows how to fix his (intentionally buggy) code with the discovered mutation.
+Nicolas explains how to use cargo-mutants by setting up an example project and running it.
+In the process, he discovers a missed mutation, creates a pull request to fix it, and shows how mutation testing can reveal gaps in test coverage that other approaches miss.